As MLB 60-game season draws near, careful optimism prevails

 Marlins outfielder Corey Dickerson isn’t keen on the crowd noise being played during workouts.

-AP Sports Writers Steve Megargee, Stephen Hawkins, Steven Wine, Kristie Rieken and Charles Odum contributed.
+AP Sports Writers Steve Megargee, Stephen Hawkins, Steven Wine, Kristie Rieken, Charles Odum, Fred Goodall, Jay Cohen and Mike Fitzpatrick contributed.